juanse77/active-inventory-generator/README.md

 python -m pip install -r requirements.txt
 ```

-For complete installation, you need to edit the ~/.bash_profile to add the application folder to the PATH.
+For complete installation, you need to edit the ~/.bashrc in shell bash or ~/.zshrc to add the application folder to the PATH.
 Insert this line to the file:

 ```bash
 export PATH=$PATH:/opt/active-inventory-generator